parvkaul09/20-20-World-Cup-Cricket-data-Analytics/README.md

 I used an online tool (brightdata.com) for scrapping the required data from the very popular espncricinfo website.

 # Software requirement
-1. Notepad ++ (optional) - Has a good plugin for auto formating the json data
-2. Juypter notebook / Google Colab
+1. Juypter notebook / Google Colab